Reasonable Adjustment Digital Flag

 - Approval date

-Legal basis and endorsements
+Legal basis

 - Legal authority

-This information standard is published under section 250 of the Health and Social Care Act 2012.
+Section 250 of the Health and Social Care Act 2012 This information standard is published under section 250 of the Health and Social Care Act 2012.

 More information

 Under the Equality Act 2010, organisations have a legal duty to make changes in their approach or provision, called reasonable adjustments, to ensure that services are as accessible to people with disabilities as they are for everyone else.
 This duty aims to address the recognition that people with disabilities may have equal access to care and services, but without specific adjustments being made, that access may not be equitable.
+The flag indicates that reasonable adjustments are required for an individual and optionally includes details of their significant impairments, underlying conditions and key adjustments that should be considered.
+The flag aims to enable:

-- Clear identification of all patients for whom Reasonable Adjustments may be required.
+- Clear identification of all patients for whom reasonable adjustments may be required.

 - Identification of patients with impairments including learning disability or autism (and all other relevant key impairments).